JSubelj/g910-gkey-macro-support/README.md

  * `"fr"` - french
  * `"si"` - slovenian

+Even if your language is not supported you can still use the driver with hotkey_type run.
+Other types won't work as expected with the wrong language configured.

 ### Hotkey types
 The mapper supports five types of hotkeys (also described in [hotkey_types.txt](docs/hotkey_types.txt)):
  * `"typeout"` - Type out (ex. clicking on GKey types out a string)